 To the mariner, Cape Cod represents both a hazard and a haven, as all shipping between Boston and New York must either pass into its sheltered bay, or ground on its treacherous shoals.
 Combined with the forces of countless "nor'easters" and its precarious location, the Cape has been the site of more than 3,000 shipwrecks in 300 years of recorded history.

-The first recorded wreck was the Sparrowhawk which ran aground at Orleans in 1626.
+The first recorded wreck was the Sparrow-Hawk which ran aground at Orleans in 1626.
 The people aboard were able to get ashore safely, and the ship was repaired.
 But, before it could set sail, the ship was sunk by another storm and wasn't seen for over two hundred years.
-In 1863, after storms had shifted the sands again, the skeleton of the Sparrowhawk reappeared briefly.
+In 1863, after storms had shifted the sands again, the skeleton of the Sparrow-Hawk reappeared briefly.
 So the ocean takes and gives back and takes again.
-(The ribs of the ship are now on display in Plymouth at Pilgrim Hall.)
+The ribs of the ship are stored in Plymouth at Pilgrim Hall.

 The Whydah was commissioned in 1715 in London as a slave cargo ship for the Triangular Trade.
 The ship was named for the slaving port on the coast of West Africa that it planned to operate out of, the "Kingdom of Whydah" (known today as Ouidah).
 It left England in 1716 on its maiden voyage, landing at port to collect nearly 500 human slaves and other supplies.
 It then sailed to the Caribbean to exchange the human slaves for precious metals, sugar, indigo, rum, logwood, pimento, ginger, and medicinal ingredients, which were to then be transported back to England.